-On September 30, 2019, the Company entered into a property option agreement (the "Option Agreement") with Eagle Plains Resources ltd. ("Eagle Plains") to acquire a 60% interest in the Acacia Property ("Acacia Property") in Adams Plateau Area of the Province of British Columbia.
-The following was required to exercise the option:
+On September 30, 2019, the Company entered into a property option agreement (the "Option Agreement") with Eagle Plains Resources ltd. ("Eagle Plains") to acquire a 60% interest in the Acacia Property ("Acacia Property") in Adams Plateau Area of the Province of British Columba.